-Reporting Party: An individual who reports to a non-confidential source that they have experienced/are experiencing Sex Discrimination, Sexual Misconduct, Retaliation, or Complicity.
+Reporting Party: An individual who reports to a non-confidential source that they have experienced/are experiencing Sex Discrimination, Sexual Misconduct, Retaliation, or

+Complicity.
 The Reporting Party is the individual who files a Report or on whose behalf a Report is filed.

-Responding Party: An individual who has been accused of committing Sexual Misconduct.
+Responding Party: An individual who has been accused of violating this Policy.